radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 **Operator**

-**Read Only**
-Members assigned this role can only view configurations.
+**Read Only:**  Members assigned this role can only view configurations.
 They are not allowed to edit anything.

 Control Panel Config	| Permissions
 -|-